joalla/discogs_client/docs/source/fetching_data.md

     folder.remove_release(instance)
 ```

-_`remove_release` only accepts `CollectionItemInstance` objects_
+_{meth}`.remove_release` only accepts {class}`.CollectionItemInstance` objects_

 ## Using '.fetch' to get other data

-There may be some Discogs data that is not included in `discogs-client`.
+There may be some Discogs data that is not included in `python3-discogs-client`.
 You can use the
-`.fetch` method to get any data from the Discogs API, including data that may not be included in
+`.fetch` method to get any data from the Discogs API, including data that may not be included in `python3-discogs-client`.
-the `discogs-client`.

 An [authenticated Client object](authentication.md) is required.
 To understand the Discogs API,
 see the [Discogs API documentation](https://www.discogs.com/developers/) or use the community